w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 # Using Command-Line Interface (CLI)

 Apart from using the PolkadotJS UI to participate in the staking, you can do all these things in CLI instead.
-The CLI approach that allows you to interact with the Polkadot / Kusama network without going to the PolkadoJS dashboard.
+The CLI approach allows you to interact with the Polkadot / Kusama network without going to the PolkadoJS dashboard.

 ### Step 1: Install @polkadot/api-cli